McVriew History, Family Crest & Coats of Arms

 McVriew Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Brewes, Brews, Brewe, Brewse, Brewis, Brew, Brewas, Brewase, Brue, MacBrew and many more.

 Early Notables of the McVriew family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early McVriew Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early McVriew Notables in all our PDF Extended History products and printed products wherever possible.